MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/absolute-layout-extensions.md

 ## Examples

-You can find an example of these extension methods in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui.Markup/blob/main/samples/CommunityToolkit.Maui.Markup.Sample/Pages/AbsoluteLayoutSamplePage.cs).
+You can find an example of these extension methods in action throughout the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui.Markup/blob/main/samples/CommunityToolkit.Maui.Markup.Sample/).

 ## API